31 Unique Things to Do in Seattle, Washington

 The Space Needle is a world-famous landmark in downtown Seattle.
 By going to the observation deck of the 605-foot tower, you can admire fantastic views of Seattle.
 A more unique activity while visiting is going to The Loupe Lounge to sip cocktails or enjoy a glass of wine while taking in the stunning panoramic vistas.

-🏨 Stay near the Space Needle
+🏨 Nearest accommodations to the Space Needle

 Shop and eat at Pike Place Market with a professional chef